Henry Grattan Guinness: Later life

 In 1872 Henry, Fanny and their six children were living in the East End of London.
 They started the East London Missionary Training Institute (also called Harley College) at Harley House in Bromley-by-Bow, East End of London with just six students.
 The renowned Dr. Thomas Barnardo was co-director with Dr. Guinness and greatly influenced by him.
 The school trained 1330 missionaries for 30 societies of 30 denominations.

 Harley College became so successful it needed a larger home.
 In 1883, Elizabeth Hulme offered Guinness "Cliff House" near Calver, Derbyshire.
 Harley College was renamed Hulme Cliff College.
-Now known as Cliff College it still trains and equipping Christians for mission and evangelism.
+Now known as Cliff College, it still trains and equips Christians for mission and evangelism.

 In 1873 Guinness founded the East London Institute for Home and Foreign Missions, the root of the Regions Beyond Missionary Union.
 In 1877 he founded the Livingstone Inland Mission, which worked in Congo, Argentina and Peru.
 His son Dr. Henry Grattan Guinness (1861–1915), known as Harry to distinguish him from his father, founded the Congo-Balolo Mission in 1888 and co-founded the Congo Reform Association in 1904.
 He traveled to India, where he wrote critically that to the people there, "God is everything, and everything is God, and, therefore, everything may be adored. ...
 Her pan-deism is a pandemonium."

 His first wife having died in 1898, he married his second wife Grace Alexandra Hurditch in 1903.

 From 1903 to 1907, they went on world missionary tours before he retired in 1908 to Bath, Somerset, where he died.